 Start with a strong strategy

-Of course, 20 percent of workloads moved to the cloud in the last decade.
+Of course, 20 percent of workloads moved to cloud IaaS and PaaS solutions in the last decade.
 But large behavioral change lies ahead for companies to reap the vast cloud benefits for the remaining migration.

 This includes a business case to convince the finance team.
 A seamless migration plan to win over the operations and support teams.
 And contingency tactics for the governance, risk, and compliance teams that pledged a vow of safety and security to their customers and board of directors.